spookyQubit/CarND-LaneDetection/writeup_template.md

 ### 1. Pipeline

-My pipeline consisted of 5 steps.
+My pipeline consisted of the following steps:
   * Convert the image to gray-scale
   * Apply gaussian blur
   * Apply Canny edge detection